hyunseobsong/aumic/README.md

 # AUMIC
-AUtomated tool for Netabolic modeling Integrated with the Cybernetic regulatory mechanisms
+AUtomated tool for Metabolic modeling Integrated with the Cybernetic regulatory mechanisms